real-jame/realjame-old/jameblog/_posts/2022-10-24-Introducing Spooking Out!.md

 Unlike the base game, where we wish to only include 2 or 3 maps and have the community build more maps, this game was on a lot shorter deadline, so I made just 1 map and the lobby, and the other maps are reused from classic Roblox games.

 We submitted it to the Novetus contest on October 22, and we got a couple players on the server.
 You can see them in the player list of the screenshots I provided, and it was a joy to finally share our work with the public!

+In fact, one of the players, [Lachrymogenic](https://lachrymogenic.gitlab.io), created a thumbnail for our game, which we've adopted as the logo and branding.
+Thank you so much!!!

 # Wrap-up